KajaMarinsek/The_BIA_Capstone/Business Intelligence Presentation.md

 ## Data Selection
-- Criteria for selecting sample data: I was drawn to National Footprint and Biocapacity Accounts 2023 free Public Data Package.
+- __Criteria for choosing the dataset:__ I was drawn to National Footprint and Biocapacity Accounts 2023 free Public Data Package.
+I was searching for meaningful data, somthing temporal and with enough features.
-- Sources of sample data: https://www.footprintnetwork.org/licenses/public-data-package-free/
+- __Potential sources for data acquisition:__ https://www.footprintnetwork.org/licenses/public-data-package-free/
-- Relevance of the data to the demonstration: This data is just what will i work on my final project, i could demonstrate the background image and layouts of dashboard on any data
+- __Relevance of the chosen data to the business domain:__

 ## Business Intelligence Techniques Demonstration
 - Overview of the selected business intelligence techniques